 Around 1450 this was extended with a large timber-framed building by one of the Devereux family.
 The wooden pillars and massive oak roof timbers can still be seen.

 Between 1726 and 1730 this was encased in brick in neo-classical style by the lord of the manor, Sir John Bridgeman II of Castle Bromwich Hall.
 This is the building we see today.

-A plaque on the present console names Peter Conacher & Co of Huddersfield as the builders of this organ.
-The company was set up by Scotsman Peter Conacher (1823-1894), who served as apprentice organ builder in Leipzig, Germany before coming to England to work first for William Hill & Sons in Lincolnshire, and then for Joseph William Walker & Sons in London.
+A plaque on the present oragn console names Peter Conacher & Co of Huddersfield as the builders of this organ.
+The company was set up by Scotsman Peter Conacher (1823-1894), who served as an apprentice organ builder in Leipzig before coming to England to work first for William Hill & Sons in Lincolnshire, and then for Joseph William Walker & Sons in London.

-Conacher's built up a good reputation for building church organs of high quality which were installed throughout the country.
+Conacher's built up a their reputation building high quality church organs which were installed across the country.

-Later, the company diversified and produced organs nationwide for cinemas and dance halls.
-Perhaps the most famous of these was to be found at the Odeon Theatre, Blackpool.
-Sadly the company ceased trading only recently.
+Later, the company diversified and made organs for cinemas and dance halls, the most famous of these being at the Odeon Theatre in Blackpool.
+Sadly the company recently ceased trading.

-Recently a thorough search made of the many old records held by our church discovered original documentation relating to the organ.
+A thorough search of the old records held by our church uncovered documents relating to the organ.

-Conacher's had installed the organ in 1927, but it soon became clear that this was actually a rebuild and augmentation of an earlier organ, many parts of which were reused and are therefore still present in our existing instrument.
+Conacher's installed the organ in 1927, but it soon emerged that this was actually a rebuild and augmentation of an earlier organ, many parts of which were reused and are still present in our existing instrument.

 The paperwork we discovered included a letter from a city organ adviser written some years earlier suggesting that the organ in use at that time was unfit for purpose and was typical of an organ from as early as the 1820s.